Tommy Edman Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff paces the league.
+- The pitching staff for the Braves has a collective 9.5 K/9 to pace the league.

-- The Braves have a 3.79 team ERA that ranks third among all league pitching staffs.
+- The Braves' 3.84 team ERA ranks fourth among all MLB pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (141 total, one per game).
+- Braves pitchers combine to allow 145 home runs (1.1 per game), the second-fewest in the league.

-- Soroka will make his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.